qcode-software/qcode-tcl/doc/filters.md

 The task of this filter is to check if the session and authentication tokens are present and valid and act accordingly.

-When this filter is called it will check if the request has been [registered for authentication].
+When this filter is called it will check if the request has been [registered].
 If so then a check is done to determine if the session is valid.

 If the session is valid then the request method is checked.
 If it's not a GET or HEAD request the authenticity token must be checked for validity.
 If the token is invalid then an error is returned to the client.
 Otherwise  the server continues normal execution.